Double pivot arm | Philips

 ITD part number: TH.2219.991

 Double pivot arm on horizontal standard runner, rapid mounting.
-The mounting kit includes: adapter for ITD horizontal standard runner rapid mounting; arm length 325mm+325mm; tilt and swivel unit with an adapter for IntelliVue MP60 and MP70 patient monitors.
+The mounting kit includes: adapter for ITD horizontal standard runner rapid mounting; arm length 325mm+325mm; tilt and swivel unit with an adapter for IntelliVue MX400 and MX450 patient monitors.

 Double pivot arm on pole